Picks and Profits: Full Weekend Slate

-The Dolphins offense has faltered over their last two games, falling flat in San Francisco and then repeating their 17-point performance in a second straight loss against the Chargers.
-Have the Dolphins been figured out?
-It comes at a particularly difficult time as they are right in the thick of the AFC playoff race, currently sitting as the sixth seed.
-Can Mike McDaniel find a way to pivot in the biggest game of the year?
-Or will we see the Bills continue to roll?
+So, let’s instead turn our attention to the Houston Texans, the team with the worst record in the league, against the Tennessee Titans, who are holding on for dear life for AFC South division.
+I’m underwater picking the spread in these Texans games (5-7-1) so I seem to be just off predicting when they’ll be feisty.
+However, I am 11-2 betting the spread in Titans games and while the line is appetizingly low against the worst team in the league, I think the Texans have real upset potential here.
+The Titans have outperformed their preseason expectations, but now with Ryan Tannehill out for the rest of the year and the Jaguars in hot pursuit for the division crown, you have to wonder if this season doesn’t just end on a whimper.

-Buffalo has been grinding out wins and getting healthier, finding ways to not just rely on Josh Allen hero ball to win games, but it’s been more a little more workman-like than you might expect from this offense.
-That reality for the offense of both teams is reflected in the rather modest 43.5 over/under line.
-Give me the over as both offenses improve on recent weeks and I’ll take Miami to keep it close (but Buffalo still wins).
+The Texans may be a bad football team, but they’ve been giving good teams a lot of trouble in recent weeks.
+In fact, they arguably should’ve knocked off the Chiefs last week in a game that went to overtime.
+It’s a team that’s playing tough down the stretch and just itching to pull out a surprise victory somewhere.
+Either way, 3.5 points is enough for me to take the Texans here on the spread but I’m also going bold and taking them to win the game outright.
+That will put the #1 overall pick back in play for the Bears as well, setting up a potentially fascinating final two weeks.

-Check out where the rest of our writers are at this weekend and hit up the comments below to let us know your picks.
+Check out where the rest of our writers are at with this one and hit up the comments below to let us know your picks.

 You can find the latest on tonight’s game right here from our partners over at DraftKings Sportsbook.